gabesparks/gabesparks/README.md

 ### 💬 A few things about me

-- 🪙 I work in crypto but I promise I won't try to sell you anything
 - 🤖 I believe the best recruiters in 5 years will be the ones who can build their own tools
+- 🔍 Passionate about the candidate experience and making hiring feel human
-- 📍 Building automation so my team can focus on the human side of hiring
+- 📍 Building automation so recruiting teams can focus on what actually matters
 - 🚀 Every script here started as "I wonder if I can automate this..."

 ---